troii/Rudeltippen/README.md

 1. Download the latest Version of Rudeltippen and unzip
 ------------------

-> You can delete the '/conf' folder after unzipping when upgrading
+> You can delete the '/conf' folder after unzipping the latest version when upgrading

 2. Go to your Installation-Directory of rudeltippen and run
 ------------------